about flvc

 Distance Learning and Student Services (DLSS) provides an array of innovative educational services for students, educators, and administrators in the sunshine state.
 DLSS operates several statewide services that impact the success of the state’s students.
 One of the more popular services is FloridaShines.

-FloridaShines works with the state's public colleges and universities and other partners to help students succeed in school and beyond.
+FloridaShines works with the state's public colleges and universities, K-12 school districts, technical colleges, and other partners to help students succeed in school and beyond.
 From the FloridaShines website, students can check their transcript, register for an online course, search academic libraries across the state, compare colleges and universities, and much more, all at no cost.

-In July 2020, the Complete Florida Plus Program was decommissioned, and the Florida Virtual Campus was moved to a new host organization, the Northwest Regional Data Center at Florida State University.
-With this new alliance, FLVC will continue to grow, innovate and create leading-edge educational tools and resources to help Florida’s students, teachers, counselors and administrators succeed.
+In July 2020, FLVC was moved to a new host organization, the Northwest Regional Data Center at Florida State University.
+With this new alliance, FLVC continues to grow, innovate and create leading-edge educational tools and resources to help Florida’s students, teachers, counselors and administrators succeed.